risc0/risc0/website/api_versioned_docs/version-0.21/zkvm/precompiles.md

 versions][ecdsa-patched] of `sha2`, `crypto-bigint` and `k256` crates used in
 the guest's `Cargo.toml`.

-Some crates will allow you a choice of different backend crates, and you may be able to use this to select a crate we have already published a patch for.
-An example is Revm's `revm-precompile` crate, which by default uses `k256`; in this case you can use [our patch for `k256`][k256-patch].
-However, if you set the [`secp256k1` feature flag][revm-precompile-toml], it will use the `secp256k1` crate instead, where we don't currently provide a patch.

-If you need a precompile patched into a different crate than the ones listed here, please reach out and let us know!

 ## Adding Accelerator Support To Crates

 It's possible to add accelerator support for your own crates.